Homebrew/homebrew-cask/USAGE.md

 ## Updating/Upgrading Casks

-Since the Homebrew-cask repository is a Homebrew Tap, you'll pull down the latest Casks every time you issue the regular Homebrew command `brew update`.
-Currently, Homebrew-cask cannot always detect if an Application has been updated.
+Since the homebrew-cask repository is a Homebrew Tap, you'll pull down the latest Casks every time you issue the regular Homebrew command `brew update`.
+Currently, homebrew-cask cannot always detect if an Application has been updated.
 You can force an update via the command `brew cask install --force`.
 We are working on improving this.